 –REFERENCE: In Robin Rises—Omega #1 and the questionably canonical 666 Future dream sequence from Batman Incorporated Vol. 2 #5—originally a flashback from Batman #700.
 Batman and Robin are summoned to a hidden lab by Professor Carter Nichols.
 Nichols, despite being a scientific genius, has lived his life as a relative poor hermit (thanks to the fact that he once betrayed Simon Hurt, who then forced him to live his life as a pauper).
 Nichols has invented a time-traveling device.
 However, before Batman and Robin can properly use the device, Joker, Catwoman, Riddler, and the debuting Hatman intervene, forcing the Dynamic Duo to undergo the physically painful temporary time-leap to Ancient Egypt.
 After returning to the present, Batman takes advantage of the situation and busts all the crooks when Joker begins flipping through his “joke book” and becomes distracted.
 Afterward, a dejected Nichols dismantles his machine and disappears.

-–REFERENCE: In the “Leviathan web display” from Batman Incorporated Vol. 2 #3.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3.
 While Spyral agent Santiago Vargas quits to become the superhero known as El Gaucho, agent Kathy Webb Kane kicks her ongoing spying of Batman up a notch, coming out of the shadows to personally infiltrate the Dark Knight’s organization as the debuting Bat-Woman!
 As Bat-Woman, Kathy not only fights crime side-by-side with Batman but becomes his lover as well!

 –REFERENCE: In Batman: The Dark Knight Vol. 2 #1.
-The Justice League fights and apprehends The Key.
+The Justice League fights and apprehends the Key.

 –REFERENCE: In Batman Vol. 2 #1.
 Batman apprehends the debuting Ventriloquist (Arnold Wesker)—and his dummy Scarface too.
-Ventriloquist makes his first New Age appearance as a prisoner of Arkham Asylum in Batman Vol. 2 #1.
+Ventriloquist makes his first New 52 appearance as a prisoner of Arkham Asylum in Batman Vol. 2 #1.

 –REFERENCE: In Batman Incorporated Vol. 2 #3.
 The well-known gangster Matches Malone is murdered by The Ventriloquist and Scarface.
 Batman assumes his identity and will use the Malone disguise as a primary cover on-and-off-again for the rest of his illustrious career.
 In the Silver Age, Malone debuted during The Saga of Ra’s Al Ghul, but was killed right away, allowing for Batman to assume his ID.
 In the Modern Age, Malone was seemingly killed early on, with Batman assuming the ID, only to later turn up still alive in Gotham nearly two decades later.
 Upon his return (in Close Before Striking), Malone was quickly killed off for real by Scarface.
-So, it appears that the Close Before Striking version is the more accurate version in the New Age.
+So, it appears that the Close Before Striking version is the more accurate version in the New 52.
 Batman’s use of the Malone disguise begins now.
 Batman, as Malone, will quickly distinguish himself as one of Gotham’s top mobsters, affiliating Malone’s name with the Whiskey Road Gang and the miniscule but devilish mobster known as Small Fry (as also referenced in Batman Incorporated Vol. 2 #3).
 The Whiskey Road Gang is a reference to an old Chuck Dixon story (if I’m not mistaken), but for the life of me I cannot recall which one.
 Bear in mind, there is probably a ton of undercover work done by Batman—as Matches—to bolster the character’s underworld reputation that is never specifically mentioned in any comic book.
 However, we simply have to imagine most of this cachet-building as occurring randomly throughout the timeline from this point forward.

 –REFERENCE: In Grayson Annual #1.
 While on the subject of Matches Malone bolstering his underworld cred, Malone now befriends an unnamed female Irish mobster.